 The information provided here is meant to give you a general idea of what to expect from each of these medications.
 Only the most common side effects are included, so ask your healthcare provider if there are any precautions specific to your case.
 Use each of these medications as recommended by your doctor or according to the instructions provided with the medication.
 If you have further questions about usage or side effects, contact your doctor.

-There are three medical treatments available for erectile dysfunction (ED): pills, urethral inserts, and injections.
+There are 3 types of medical treatments available for erectile dysfunction (ED): pills, urethral inserts, and injections.

-Viagra was developed to treat heart disease, but during its clinical trials the subjects noticed they were having erections.
-Viagra works best between one and two hours after taking it.
+Sildenafil was developed to treat heart disease, but during its clinical trials the subjects noticed they were having erections.
+Sildenafil works best between 1 and 2 hours after taking it.
 Sexual function improves by a factor of 3 to 4; 4 out of 5 patients taking the drug report improvement.
-Viagra has been shown to be effective in ED associated with diabetes, spinal cord injury, and medications used to treat depression.
+Sildenafil has been shown to be effective in ED associated with diabetes, spinal cord injury, and medications used to treat depression.

 In contrast to the other agents listed below, sildenafil does not produce an erection in the absence of sexual stimulation.
 It merely enhances the response.
 Take sildenafil about an hour before planned sexual activity.